MicrosoftDocs/cpp-docs/docs/ide/customize-cmake-settings.md

 ```

 1. **name**: the name that appears in the C++ configuration dropdown.
-This property value can also be used as a macro, `${name}`, to specify other property values.
+The `${name}` macro enables you to use this value when composing other property values such as paths.
 For an example, see the **buildRoot** definition in CMakeSettings.json.

-1. **generator**: maps to the **-G** switch and specifies the generator to be used.
-This property can also be used as a macro, `${generator}`, to help specify other property values.
+1. **generator**: maps to the CMake **-G** switch and specifies the generator to be used.
+This property can also be used as a macro, `${generator}`, when composing other property values.
 Visual Studio currently supports the following CMake generators:

     - "Ninja"
     - "Visual Studio 14 2015"